Luca06Luwa/MCModUninstaller/README.md

 # MCModUninstaller

 Name explains itself.
-This application will nuke all traces of optifine, forge and/or fabric from your minecraft installation.
+This application will nuke all traces of optifine, forge, fabric, and/or any third party client from your minecraft installation.

+Started working on this because lunar client just doesn't want to uninstall itself properly.

+Think of this as Display Driver Uninstaller but for minecraft mod clients.

 **Currently in alpha, please expect bugs and function not working properly!**